JohnSnowLabs/spark-nlp/docs/en/ocr.md

 ## Scanned PDF files

-Next sample provides an example of OCR Pipeline for processing PDF files with image data.
-In this case it needed to use [PdfToImage](#pdftoimage) transformer to convert PDF file to the set of images.
+Next sample provides an example of OCR Pipeline for processing PDF files containing image data.
+In this case, the [PdfToImage](#pdftoimage) transformer is used to convert PDF file to a set of images.

 {% include programmingLanguageSelectScalaPython.html %}